Art de l’Anglage — by Alexandra Schmitz · Les Brenets

 Discover the workshop

-A day to set up the bench, take the tool in hand and see the first defects.
+Set up the bench, take the file in hand and understand what the component requires: light, support, first deviations.

 40h